I am Rush Limbaugh, highly trained broadcast specialist, meeting and surpassing all audience expectations on a daily basis.

 They want Bush to get out of there before they become president.

-Uh Hillary Clinton even said that she would resent it if Bush didn't wrap this Iraq thing up by the time she is inaugurated in 2009.
+Hillary Clinton even said that she would resent it if Bush didn't wrap this Iraq thing up by the time she is inaugurated in 2009.

-This is just it's absurd.
+This is just absurd.

-In the Los Angeles Times today.
+In the Los Angeles Times today, very strange editorial.

 It's worth noting.

-Uh and if the American people understood what the Times editorial is saying that the bill the Democrats are talking about uh uh is nothing more than uh uh a bill, all of their resolutions are nothing more than than part of the electoral partisan process.
+And if the American people understood what the Times editorial is saying, that the bill the Democrats are talking about is simply nothing more than a bill.

-That their their resolutions and their bills really have little to do.
+And that's the point this L.A.
+Times editorial makes, that their resolutions and their bills really have little to do.

-I do think the Democrats are trying to secure defeat.
+Although I will distance myself a bit from this, I do think the Democrats are trying to secure defeat.

-I think that but that's part of electoral partisan politics as well as they aim for the next election.
+I think that, but that's part of electoral partisan politics as well as they aim for the next election.

-There's as far as the Democrats are concerned, nothing better could happen than for us to lose the war in Iraq and have the Republicans and Bush be blamed for it, meaning the Democrats get to sit there with open arms and sweep in all the voters.
+As far as the Democrats are concerned, nothing better could happen than for us to lose the war in Iraq and have the Republicans and Bush be blamed for it, meaning the Democrats get to sit there with open arms and sweep in all the voters.

 But this is not about winning the war.

-In fact, the title of their editorial is Do we really need a General Pelosi?
+In fact, the title of their editorial is, Do We Really Need a General Pelosi?

 Last paragraph of this editorial.